ceedee666/drumm.sh/content/projects/_index.md

 across universities and are freely accessible.
 This promotes vocational learning that is independent of face-to-face teaching.

-### Investigating a MOOC Designed with 4C/ID Model for Instructional Design: Exploring Processing Paths and Learning Outcomes.
+### Investigating a MOOC Designed with 4C/ID Model for Instructional Design: Exploring Processing Paths and Learning Outcomes

 This project aims to investigate the effectiveness of Massive Open Online Courses (MOOCs) for teaching programming skills using the Four Component model